-Sustainability, Scalability, and Solidarity - The Story of the Global Capability Center
+Sustainability, Scalability and Solidarity - The Story of the Global Capability Center

-The Global Capability Center (GCC) of Clean Harbors was founded in Hyderabad, India in 2017.
+The Global Capability Center (GCC) of Clean Harbors was founded in Hyderabad, India, in 2017.
 The GCC was created to provide technical and administrative support to the customers and employees of Clean Harbors.
-Beginning with a team of only 8 employees, the GCC is a true success story representing over 1,000 employees today.
-The GCC supports information technology, shared services, financial services, HR services, legal services, sales, customer service, and administrative services of Clean Harbors from three locations in the communities of Hyperabad, Pune, and Bengaluru, India.
+Beginning with a team of only eight employees, the GCC is a true success story representing over 1,000 employees today.
+The GCC supports information technology, shared services, financial services, HR services, legal services, sales, customer service and administrative services of Clean Harbors from three locations in the communities of Hyderabad, Pune and Bengaluru, India.

-The GCC story is also one of diversity and inclusion adding to our Clean Harbors workforce the culture of the Indian subcontinent and a diverse employee base as represented in the figures below.
+The GCC story is also one of diversity and inclusion, adding the culture of the Indian subcontinent and diverse employee base to our Clean Harbors workforce.
 As Clean Harbors continues to expand our operations globally, we are proud and excited to have the support and technical expertise of our fellow Clean Harbors employees in the GCC.